Global existence and scattering for quadratic NLS with potential in 3D: Multilinear terms in

 where

 We use Strichartz estimates to write that

 Now we can use Lemma \ref{nbilin} to bound the above expression by

-where to write the last inequality we used Lemma \ref{disp2}. \\ The desired result follows. \end{proof} \begin{remark} The factors in front allow us to sum over $k_j \in J(n-1).$ \end{remark} Now we move on to the iterates of \eqref{R2}.
-They cannot be bounded using Lemma \ref{bilin} but the proof is very close. \\ \\ From our earlier discussion in Section 4.2, we know that these iterates have the additional property that $\vert k_n - k \vert >1.$ Indeed they arose when doing integration by parts in time in that case. \begin{lemma}[Bounding the $n-$th iterate of \eqref{R2}] Let $J(n):= \lbrace i \in \lbrace 1;...;n \rbrace , k_i > k+1 \rbrace.$ \\ Let $N(n):= \vert J(n) \vert$ denote the cardinal of $J(n).$ \\ Recall that
+where to write the last inequality we used Lemma \ref{disp2}. \\ The desired result follows. \end{proof} We move on to the third type of iterate, namely $I_3 ^n f. $ From our earlier discussion in Section \ref{series-repr}, we know that these iterates have the additional property that $\vert k_n - k \vert >1.$ Indeed they arose when doing integration by parts in time in that case.
+The desired estimate from Proposition \ref{stepn:estimates} is obtained as a direct consequence of the following lemma: \begin{lemma} Let $J(n):= \lbrace i \in \lbrace 1;...;n \rbrace , k_i > k+1 \rbrace.$ \\ Recall that

 We have